 - 1. Main Pitched Roof

 - 2. Front Bay Roof

 - 3. High Level Hidden Flat Roof

 - 4. Rear Flat Roof over Kitchen

 MAIN PITCHED ROOF

 The main pitched roof is clad with manmade slate in a mixture of older and newer slates.
 The older slates look like they may have a percentage of asbestos content.

 From ground level, this looks in below average condition considering the roof's age, type and style as it may have an asbestos content.
 There looks to have been lots of repairs carried out to the roof.

 ACTION REQUIRED: Your legal advisor to specifically ask the owner what work has been carried out to the roof.
 Please see the Executive Summary.

-- Marketing by: -

-www.1stAssociated.co.uk

-PROTECTIVE UNDERLAYERS From the 1940s onwards felts were used underneath tiles/slates to stop wind driven rain damage and water penetration.
+All rights reserved.
+Reproduction in any form without express written consent of 1stAssociated.co.uk is prohibited - Marketing by: - www.1stAssociated.co.uk 0800 298 5424 PROTECTIVE UNDERLAYERS From the 1940s onwards felts were used underneath tiles/slates to stop wind driven rain damage and water penetration.
 In more recent years they have been replaced with plastic equivalents.
 These are commonly known as underfelts but now the name is not really appropriate, as felt is not the only material used.
 We were unable to view the roof space due to the rooms formed within the roof.